UGerhards/rsyslog/doc/source/reference/parameters/mmsequence-from.rst

 .. summary-start

-Sets the starting value for counters and the lower margin for random numbers.
+Sets the start value for counters and the lower margin for random numbers.

 .. summary-end

 This parameter applies to :doc:`../../configuration/modules/mmsequence`.

 :Name: from
-:Scope: module
+:Scope: action
 :Type: integer
-:Default: module=0
+:Default: 0
 :Required?: no
 :Introduced: 7.5.6